 In this first room, there’s a Gerudo patrolling back and forth.
 Simply stand far back and aim your Hookshot between the two barrels.
 Shoot her as she passes to knock her out (or run by with the Stone Mask) and enter the door on the left side.
-You’ll fight another Pirate here, which is the exact same as before.
-Defeat her and enter the next room where you’ll find another Zora Egg in a tank.
+You’ll fight another Pirate here, so defeat her in the exact same way as before.
+Enter the next room where you’ll find another Zora Egg in a tank.

 This one is guarded by a new enemy, however, called a Desbreko.
-These things are a huge pain, but luckily, the only times you face them, there’s always a nice way to harm them.
+These things are a huge pain, but luckily there’s a rather easy way to harm them.
 Hookshot the wooden plank above the tank (on the left or right side) and Z target the evil skeleton fish.
-At this point, you can hop in with the Zora Mask and press R to electrocute it… or you can simply hit it twice with the Hookshot (be careful not to latch onto the chest though)… Dive down and open the chest to get a Red Rupee (20), then swipe up the Zora Egg in a Bottle.
+At this point, you can hop in with the Zora Mask and press R to electrocute it or you can simply hit it twice with the Hookshot (be careful not to latch onto the chest though).
+Dive down and open the chest to get a red rupee (20), then swipe up the Zora Egg in a Bottle.

 Back outside, repeat the same process to get to the targets on the northern side.
 When you get to the doorway though, turn around and go use the next target to get to the highest point.
 There’s a bridge here with a Gerudo patrolling back and forth.
 Shoot her down when she’s not looking (or wear the Stone Mask) and run to the opposite side where you’ll find a door.

-In the last room, latch onto the wooden overhang above the tank, kill the Shell Blade, (if you wish,) and snag the last Egg in the Fortress.
+In the last room, latch onto the wooden overhang above the tank, kill the Shell Blade (if you wish), and snag the last Zora Egg in the Fortress.

-Before leaving, there’s one more important thing we have to do.
+Before leaving, there’s one more important thing to do.
 Go back outside and take a picture of a Gerudo with your Pictograph Box.
-You can shoot one with an arrow and run up to her limp body to get a good shot at her, or if you have the Stone Mask you can simply stand in front of her and get an excellent one.
-Make sure you get a good one, then Soar back to Great Bay Coast and drop off the Zora Eggs in the Marine Research Lab.
+You can shoot one with an arrow and run up to her limp body to get a good shot of her, or if you have the Stone Mask you can simply stand in front of her and get an excellent one.
+Make sure you get a good one, then soar back to Great Bay Coast and drop off the Zora Eggs in the Marine Research Lab.

 8.3 Pinnacle Rock

-If you look out towards Great Bay, on the northern end in the distance is two large stone pillars sticking out of the water.
-Swim over there, where you’ll find a Zora (optional) that will tell you he’s looking for a gold-colored fish to guide him through the murky water to get to Pinnacle Rock.
+If you look out towards Great Bay, on the northern end in the distance are two large stone pillars sticking out of the water.
+Swim over there, where you’ll find a Zora who will tell you he’s looking for a gold-colored fish to guide him through the murky water to get to Pinnacle Rock.
 Swim between the two pillars.

-Walk down towards the signs and use the Bottled Seahorse to release it.
+Walk down towards the signs and use the bottled Seahorse to release it.
 It’ll offer to guide you along the correct path to get to the Sea Snakes’ Lair up ahead.
-Follow it along the correct signs to successfully get through this area.
+Follow it to successfully get through this area.
 Technically, if you already know the right path, you don’t need the Seahorse at all.
-At the end, it’ll ask you to help a bit more by defeating all of the giant Sea Snakes’ up ahead in order to save its friend.
-Great.
+At the end, it’ll ask you to help a bit more by defeating all of the giant Sea Snakes up ahead in order to save its friend.